broadinstitute/palantir-workflows/GlimpseImputationPipeline/README.md

 ## Glimpse2ImputationInBatches

 This workflow splits the provided CRAMs into batches, performs imputation using [Glimpse2Imputation](#Glimpse2Imputation), and merges the batches back together using [Glimpse2MergeBatches](#Glimpse2MergeBatches).
 In addition to the inputs to imputation, this workflow takes an **Int batch_size**.
 This workflow can only operate on CRAM inputs, it does not support VCF inputs to imputation.

+## Glimpse2ImputationCheckQC

+TODO

 ## Appendix
 ### Glimpse2MergeBatches AF and INFO score recalculation